kellyjonbrazil/microsim/k8s_deployments/README.md

 # Kubernetes Deployments

 These deployments have been tested on Google Kubernetes Engine (GKE).
-Simply copy/paste the YAML file into your Google Console via `vim` and run the following to run the deployment:
+Simply copy/paste the YAML file into your Google Console with `vi` and run the following to run the deployment:

 ```
 kubectl create -f deployment.yaml